 The ceremonial first pitch prior to Game 5 of the World Series is thrown by Commander Ken Bowersox, who is onboard the space shuttle Columbia.
 The ceremony, transmitted from space via satellite and shown to the Indians and Braves fans at Jacobs Field, continues with an animation sequence on the scoreboard that ends with a ball that appears to fly in and land in center field.

-In Game 6, after two one-sided losses at home, the Yankees take the next four games to win their first World Series since 1978 with a 3-2 victory over the defending World Champs Braves.
+After two stunning defeats at home, 12-1 and 4-0 losses, to start the series, the Yankees win the next four games to clinch their first World Series since 1978 with a 3-2 victory in the Bronx over the defending World Champs Braves.
 The Fall Classic victory will be the first title of four in five years for the Bronx Bombers.

 Chad Curtis leads off the tenth inning with his second home run of the game, giving the Yankees a dramatic 6-5 walk-off victory over the Braves, and a commanding 3-0 lead in the World Series.
 The outfielder becomes the 11th player to end a Fall Classic game with a round-tripper when he goes deep off Atlanta reliever Mike Remlinger.

 Derek Jeter becomes the first player to win the All-Star Game and the World Series MVP honors in the same season.
 The Yankee shortstop hit .409, and his nine hits included two doubles, a triple, and a pair of home runs, in the Bronx Bombers' five-game victory over the Mets in the Fall Classic.